Spreads In Tarot – How Cards Are Used In Tarot

-Spreads are patterns of cards.
+Spreads in Tarot are patterns of cards.

 So, we either use: